World Cup 2018 Predictions: Projecting Final Teams to Advance to Semis

 This is amazing, the madness and lack of organisation when Spain trying to pick peno takers against Russia, then Costa saying to Hierro about Koke “I told you” https://t.co/WYHBXT5aMd

-But theoretically, the gap in talent should have been enough to overcome.
+But theoretically, the gap in talent should have been enough to prevail.
 Instead, backed by a vocal home crowd, Russia did the unthinkable to set up a quarter-final against Croatia.

-The Croats finally won their first match in the knockout stages since 1998, and having overcome that massive hurdle, will now believe this could be their year.
+The Croats won their first match in the knockout stages of any competition since 1998.
+Having overcome that massive hurdle, they will believe this could be their year.

-Their midfield should overrun Russia's completely, but the hosts are more than willing to give up the ball in those spaces.
+Their midfield should overrun Russia's, but the hosts are more than willing to give up the ball in those spaces.
 This match could come down to the efficiency of the forwards, and the in-form Artem Dzyuba will like his chances against a beatable defence.

-Predictions: Croatia and England join the group of semi-finalists, but at least one survives a real scare on the way.
+Predictions: Croatia and England reach the semi-finals, but at least one survives a real scare on the way.

 No Rooney, No Zlatan, No Drama for England and Sweden